-Unusual & Cool Things to Do in Vancouver
+Cool, Fun and Unusual Things to do in Vancouver

-There’s a wonderful collection of unusual and cool things to do in Vancouver.
-After all, it’s a city that rumbles with creative energy on top of a rich, cultural history and the kind of scenery that other places would kill for.
+Vancouver is a city that rumbles with creative energy on top of a rich, cultural history and the kind of scenery that others would kill for.
 Let me share with you my favourite unusual and cool things to do in Vancouver.

 1 – Unusually Arty: Sleep in an artist’s residence